 We'd love to keep in touch about news, events and how you can get involved.
 To hear from us, please sign up below.

 Most people experience some low mood and sadness after a diagnosis of breast cancer.

-Low mood usually improves after a few days, but if it doesn’t then you could have depression.
+Low mood usually improves after a little while, but if it doesn’t then you could have depression.

 Depression is a common condition that can have a broad range of symptoms, from feeling continuously low in spirits to having no will to live.

 Some people become depressed because of the impact of breast cancer, such as: